Physical therapy in Lander, Wyoming

 Courtney and her husband, Ron, are raising two children, Craig and Whitney.
 They stay active in the community and enjoy life in the outdoors.

-Tom Davis, PT, DPT, MS, CSCS
+Tom Davis - PT, DPT, MS, SCS, CSCS Clinic Director

-Tom received his Doctorate of Physical Therapy degree through Temple University in the Fall of 2015.
+Tom received his Doctorate of Physical Therapy degree from Temple University in the Fall of 2015.
 Tom earned his Masters of Physical Therapy degree from California State University, Northridge in the Spring of 2014.
 He also finished his undergraduate degree in Exercise Science from the University of Montana.

 When Tom is not working in the clinic, he enjoys spending his free time in the outdoors, running, biking, golfing, snowboarding and spending time with his family and friends.

-Kim Asbell MPT
+Kim Asbell - PT, MPT

 Kim grew up in Lander and feels lucky to be able to come back and make it her home.
 She has worked extensively in school-based settings with clients aged 5 to 21, focusing on meeting gross motor milestones in the areas of strength, balance, and co-ordination as well as sensory processing issues.
 While, she primarily works with the Fremont County School District #1; Kim also works in the outpatient setting and enjoys working with patients of all ages.
 Kim is a certified aquatic specialist, and is especially interested in the benefits aquatic therapy offers patients.